cmdelaserna/clinical-trials/README.md

 - Remove /n
 - Create new column with all_text.
 Lowercase.
 Remove extra whitespace
 - Remove unnecesary columns.
-- Export working datasets
+- Export all_trials and word_counts datasets to sqlite database

-to-do:
-- Export dataset

 #### Script 4: Search and visualize results
-- Store datasets in SQL db
+- Fetch data from sqlite db
 - Search: match in all_text
 - Curate context for search
 	- Countvectorizer